ojkelly/paranoidmode.com/pgp.md

 Symmetric encryption is fast, much faster than asymmetric encryption.

 If Alice decides to send a box locked with the key `secret` to Bob, she also needs to tell Bob the key.
-It's possible to use a different channel to transmit the key.
+It's possible to use a different channel to send the key.
 In all cases the key has a high risk of exfiltration (theft), rendering the encryption useless.

 Symmetric encryption by itself is dangerous, in that it's risky.
 However